nixgeekdev/sudoku/README.md

-# A sudoku solver in Kotlin
+# A Study in Sudoku

-This is a port of the original Norvig solver written in python.
+This is a port to kotlin of the original Norvig solver written in python.

 Throughout this program we have: